kalebgarrison/gt-employee-tracker/README.md

 ## Description
-This is a backend server.js app that I wrote using Express.js that allows users to take, save and delete notes.
+This is a CLI Employee Tracker app that I wrote using node.js and MySQL that allows users to save and keep track of employee information.
 This material is designed to meet the standards set by the GT Full-stack program homework requirements.
 It is built using the languages mentioned and customized based on mockups in class.

 Any feedback can be provided via email at [kalebgarrison@gmail.com](mailto:kalebgarrison@gmail.com).